What To Expect When You Visit

 Our foot care clinics are small, friendly and welcoming – we do everything we can to make you feel comfortable and well cared for.
 When you come into our Bradford or Scarborough office, we will sit down with you and do a complete examination of your feet, checking the pulse in your feet, skin texture and looking for any deformities.
 Our chiropodist will discuss the problem that led to the visit and address any concerns that might have come up during your exam.

 Next, we will present you with treatment options that may include regular callus and corn care, injections of cortisone for bursitis or arthritis, procedures for ingrown toenails or plantars warts, or orthotics for walking and sports.
-Stephen Chu and his colleagues are always very thorough; they pride themselves on a caring approach and always take the time needed to understand your issues.
+Our Chiropodists are always very thorough; they pride themselves on a caring approach and always take the time needed to understand your issues.